Industry M&A updates

 - Financial services M&A update

-The global packaging industry is expected to see continued growth in many of its sectors, such as hig-barrier packaging films, medical packaging, and glass packaging.
-Growth in many of these sectors can be fueled by increased safety concerns, increased consumer demands, and overall economic growth.
+The global packaging industry is expected to see continued growth in many of its sectors, such as molded fiber packaging, protective packaging, polyethylene terephthalate packaging, and the pharmaceutical packing market.
+Growth in many of these sectors can be fueled by increased need for more durable and environmentally friendly alternatives for packaging solutions.